Image created from existing images:

 “I never thanked you, I never even had a chance to say goodbye.”

 She tears off her skin just as the Colonel did revealing the Screamer underneath, she strokes his hair and slowly lowers him to the ground.
-He places a finger on each eye and slowly lowers them both down.
+She places a finger on each eyelid and slowly lowers them both down.

 He woke up in a burning pyre unharmed though tied up.
 It was clearly the town centre of Malum, old Malum.
 Stood in front him was Mary and Anders Annalee, behind them was a town full of Screamers.
 Neither of the Annalee’s were attempting to hide their Screamer eyes.